Steen Eiler Rasmussen: Writings

-A prolific writer, Rasmussen's bibliography was published by librarian Finn Slente in 1973.
+One of Rasmussen's most influential books was Experiencing Architecture, first published in Danish in 1957 and in English in 1959.
+Underlining the importance of a first-person, embodied experience of architecture - including its shape, color, scale, proportion, rhythm, textural effects, daylight and sound - the book may be regarded as a classic in architectural phenomenology.

-One of his most important books was London.
+Another important book was London.
 It was first published in Danish in 1934, in English (as London, the Unique City) in 1937.
 When this edition was re-issued in 1948, Rasmussen had added two Postscripts: "For English readers only", and "For American readers only".
 A shorter version was published as a paperback in 1960.

-Other influential books by Rasmussen are Towns and Buildings (1951), and Experiencing Architecture (1959).
+Other influential books by Rasmussen include Towns and Buildings (1951) and København (1969).

 Among his many friends was Edmund N. Bacon.

 Personal life

 On 15 June 1934 he married Karen Margrethe Schrøder (12 November 1904 - 31 March 1985), daughter of economist and later Danish National Bank manager Frederik Carl Gram Schrøder og Astrid Koefoed.
 He is the father of the linguist Una Canger.
 He was a close friend of the author Karen Blixen.